 Students who transfer to CWU with an Associates Degree and who plan to major in science, technology, engineering, or mathematics are eligible to enroll in STEP 301.
 Running Start students are encouraged to apply to the STEP Freshman program.
 Current CWU students who have between 30 and 60 credits of science, math, or engineering courses may also enroll in STEP 301.

-If you are interested in signing up for the STEP 301, contact the Transfer Bridging Program Coordinator, Dr. Andy Piacsek, via phone or email.
+If you are interested in signing up for the STEP 301, contact the STEP Program Coordinator, Colleen Falconer, via phone (509-963-3002) or email.